A Joint Quantum Computing, Neural Network and Embedding Theory Approach for the Derivation of the Universal Functional: Fundamental Concepts and Methodologies

 \subsection{Finding the Functional with VQE}

 Applying VQE to the Levy-Lieb constrained search \eqref{equ:LevyLiebConstrainedSearch} results in a minimization with an adapted objective function

 where the 1-RDM (or alternatively only the density) is fixed, which is a non-trivial task.
 The simplest way of dealing with the constrained search is to circumvent it.
-Such an approach has the added benefit of being compatible with the plethora of work on VQE.
 In the spirit of Refs.~\cite{Koridon24, Schade2022}, simple Lagrange multipliers are used to define a Hamiltonian

 scanning for different 1-RDMs.
-The single-body Hamiltonian terms $h_{ij}$ take the role of the multipliers.
+The single-body Hamiltonian terms, $h_{ij}$, take the role of the multipliers.
 After having minimized this particular Hamiltonian, one can then measure the expectation values of $\hat{a}^\dagger_i \hat{a}_j$ in order to access the 1-RDM of that particular ground state.
 Additionally, together with the ground state energy \eqref{equ:GroundStateEnergyFromVQE}, one can then calculate the RDM-functional value as

 by executing the Legendre transformation between the ground state energy and the functional directly.
 Since the RDM-functional is not learned directly but instead a version of the density functional which takes off-diagonal single-particle Hamiltonian-parts as additional input, this has to be slightly adjusted into the DNN-functional